They made me smile and even cringe for you.

 So, a few years ago, I had this awesome kiddo - his family was equally awesome and stunningly beautiful.

-As in, both kids modeled for Kohl's ads.
+Beautiful as in, both kids modeled for Kohl's ads.
 The mom and dad may have modeled in their past, as well.

 A super sweet, kind, generous, wonderful family who you wanted to just keep staring at all four of them because they were so attractive.